Cruel and unusual punishment: Capital punishment

 It was found that no present-used method could fulfil these criteria and the unethical nature of capital punishment invalidates these principles, but that hypoxia, i.e. through inert gas asphyxiation (a method then not in use) held the most promise.
-Furthermore, a study conducted by Harold Hillman in 1993 on "possible pain experienced during execution by different methods" reached the conclusion that "[a]ll of the methods used for executing people [including shooting, hanging, stoning, beheading, electrocution, gassing], with the possible exception of intravenous injection, are likely to cause pain".
+Furthermore, a study conducted by Harold Hillman in 1993 on "possible pain experienced during execution by different methods" reached the conclusion that "[a]ll of the methods used for executing people [including shooting, hanging, decapitation, electrocution, and gas inhalation], with the possible exception of lethal injection, are likely to cause pain".